-Above: Shashi and me enjoying our barbeque lunch on the beach, after my swim in the Persian Gulf.
+Above: Shashi and I enjoying our barbeque lunch on the beach after my swim in the bathtub-warm Persian Gulf.

 After a half-hour of dune bashing, as they call it, and racing across the sand flats, we reached our destination: several large, white tents

-mentioned in one of my first entries of DelsJourney back in 2001, I played volleyball almost every Friday night for
+As I mentioned in one of my first entries of DelsJourney back in 2001, I played volleyball almost every Friday night

 Afterwards I went swimming in the placid waters of the Persian Gulf.
 Yes, it’s just as warm as you imagine, well over 80 degrees.

-my friends for a barbeque chicken lunch on the beach.
-Then around 4 p.m., we all piled into the SUV and drove back across the dunes with our
+friends for a barbeque chicken lunch on the beach.
+Then around 4 p.m., we all piled into the SUV and drove back across the dunes with our crazy

-crazy driver.
+driver.
 He reinflated the tires near the highway, then we got back on the pavement and rode back to Doha.
-It had been one of the
+It had been one of the most

 Above left: Our group early on Saturday morning before heading to the dunes.
 Those are my co-workers Nafez,